Larry Grinde

 Larry Hal Grinde (born June 25, 1948) is an American politician and rancher who served in the Montana House of Representatives from 1986 to 2000 as a Republican.
-Grinde served as Minority Whip from 1991 to 1992 and House Majority Leader from 1993 to 2000.
+Grinde served as House Minority Whip from 1991 to 1992 and House Majority Leader from 1993 to 2000.

 Early life and education

-Grinde was born in Lewistown, Montana on June 25, 1948.
+Grinde was born in Lewistown, Montana, on June 25, 1948.
 He attended the University of Wyoming and Montana State University.

 Career

 Grinde served in the Montana House of Representatives from 1986 to 2000 as a Republican.
-He served as Minority Whip from 1991 to 1992 and House Majority Leader from 1993 to 2000.
+He served as House Minority Whip from 1991 to 1992 and House Majority Leader from 1993 to 2000.

 Grinde was an unsuccessful candidate to represent the 47th legislative district of Montana in the Montana Senate in 2000.

-Outside of the Montana Legislature, Grinde served as a chair of the Fergus County Republican Central Committee.
+Outside the Montana Legislature, Grinde served as a chair of the Fergus County Republican Central Committee.

-Outside of politics, Grinde worked as a rancher.
+Outside politics, Grinde worked as a rancher.

 Political positions

-In 1998, Grinde received a 100% rating from Gun Owners of America and a B rating from the National Rifle Association.
+In 1998, Grinde received a 100% rating from Gun Owners of America and a B rating from the NRA Political Victory Fund.
 In 1999, he received a 100% rating from the National Federation of Independent Business.

 Personal life

-Grinde resides in Lewiston.
+Grinde currently resides in Lewistown.
 He is divorced and has two children.